lupyuen/lupyuen.github.io/src/unicorn3.md

 # Appendix: Simplified NuttX for QEMU

-TODO: Simpler for debugging

-(Could one of these changes, contribute to Unicorn Non-Crashing?
-It's possible)

-Why did we simplify?
-So we can be as close to MMU Demo as possible.
-And isolate the crashing problem.
+Why did we __Simplify NuttX__ for this article?
+So we can be as close to MMU Demo as possible, and isolate the crashing problem.
+This is how we Build and Test our simpler version of __NuttX for QEMU Arm64__ (Kernel Build)...

 ```bash
 ## Before Fixing: Compile Simplified NuttX for QEMU Arm64 (Kernel Build)